SiaFoundation/siad/doc/api/index.html.md

 ### Response

-A download will set the 'ID' field in the http response header to a unique identifier which can be used to cancel an async download with the /renter/download/cancel endpoint and retrieve a download's info from the download history using the /renter/downloadinfo endpoint.
+Unlike most responses, this response modifies the http response header.
+The download will set the 'ID' field in the http response header to a unique identifier which can be used to cancel an async download with the /renter/download/cancel endpoint and retrieve a download's info from the download history using the /renter/downloadinfo endpoint.
 Apart from that the response is a standard success or error response.
 See [standard responses](#standard-responses).

 ## /renter/download/cancel [POST]
 > curl example